 The design of the Ta 183 was quite revolutionary and featured a nose-mounted intake running underneath the bubble canopy cockpit.
 Swept-back wings of 40 degrees, tricycle undercarriage and an identifiable high-mounted T-tail system were also part of the advanced look.
 The pilot sat firmly entrenched in a center-positioned cockpit area just aft of the nose intake and above the forward-placed, mid-mounted monoplane wings.
 The engine - a single Heinkel HeS 011 series turbojet of 3,500lbf - exited just at the base of the empennage.
 Overall, the design took on a sleek, nimble look with capabilities seemingly limited only by the imagination.
 The base armament would have been a battery of heavy caliber 4 x Mk 108 series 30mm cannons, all mounted in the nose - capable of attacking fighter or bomber with equal fervor.
 Ordnance capabilities would have included up to 1,000 pounds of external munitions for the strike fighter role - the centerline fuselage position would have allowed for semi-recessed ordnance while, overall, some five hardpoints could be assigned depending on individual munitions load.

 (Showcased weight values pertain to the Focke-Wulf Ta 183 (Huckebein) production model)

-1 x Heinkel HeS 011 turbojet engine developing 3,500lbf of thrust.
+1 x Heinkel HeS 011 turbojet engine developing 3,500 lb of thrust.

-593 mph (955 kmh; 516 kts)
+593 mph (955 kph; 516 kts)

 45,932 feet (14,000 m; 8.7 miles)

 4,020 ft/min (1,225 m/min)

 4 x 30mm Mk 108 cannons in chin/nose position